2026-Spring-PM/Team_13_demo_gui/README.md

 - Click farm plots to plant or harvest crops
 - Click ranch slots to check animals and collect products
 - Click the shop, training center, and battle portal directly to open each screen
-- Use on-screen buttons and cards to buy items, train heroes, and start battles
+- Use on-screen buttons to buy items, train heroes, and start battles

 ### (2) Farm Village